Division of Public Health, Bureau of Environmental and Occupational Health (BEOH)

 The Bureau provides tracking of environmental and occupational illness through disease surveillance programs, provides consultation to employers, local health agencies, and the public on many technical issues and promotes risk reduction through assessment, evaluation and control of environmental and occupational hazards.
 The Bureau regulates and licenses x-ray equipment, radioactive materials and devices and certifies lead and asbestos workers and environmental health professionals.

-The Bureau of Environmental and Occupational Health has four sections: Health Hazard Evaluation Section, Lead and Asbestos Section, Food Safety and Recreational Licensing Section and the Radiation Protection Section.
+The Bureau of Environmental and Occupational Health has three sections: Health Hazard Evaluation Section, Lead and Asbestos Section, and the Radiation Protection Section.

 The Health Hazard Evaluation Section tracks environmental and occupational diseases and conditions, performs assessment of uncontrolled hazardous waste sites, provides technical support on indoor air quality, asthma and other environmental issues and conducts research and provides information regarding the health risks associated with sports fish consumption.
 Toxicologists within the Section prepare recommendations for groundwater and ambient air quality standards.

 The Bureau has key relationships with local health departments, community-based organizations, private voluntary organizations, academic and health care provider networks.
-The Bureau maintains strong working relationships with small employers; restaurant, lodging and tourism industries; utilities; housing industry; and, labor.
+The Bureau maintains strong working relationships with small employers; utilities; housing industry; and, labor.